 The Difference Between XELJANZ & XELJANZ XR

-The difference is the dosage—XELJANZ XR is the once-daily formulation of XELJANZ.
+The difference is how many times a day you take it—XELJANZ XR is the once-daily formulation of XELJANZ.
 If you're currently taking XELJANZ but are interested in a once-daily treatment, talk with your doctor about XELJANZ XR.
 Learn more about the two with the chart below.

 *XELJANZ XR tablets should be swallowed whole and intact.
 Do not crush, split, or chew.

 When it comes to the treatment of your moderate to severe rheumatoid arthritis, there are a number of options that don’t involve needles, like XELJANZ XR, an Unjection.
 Not the only pill for RA, XELJANZ XR is a once-daily pill for adults with moderate to severe RA for whom methotrexate did not work well.

 XELJANZ/XELJANZ XR is a medication called a Janus kinase (JAK) inhibitor.
 It is used to treat adults with moderately to severely active rheumatoid arthritis (RA) in whom methotrexate did not work well.
 Your healthcare provider can help determine if XELJANZ or once-daily XELJANZ XR is right for you.

 For more information, see Is XELJANZ For You?